nahuelmol/japan_data_hinet/README.md

 * Chuetsu -> October-23 (2004)
 * Chuetsu -> July-16 (2007)
 * Iwate-Miyagi -> June-14 (2008)
+* Tokyo -> March-11 (2011)
 * Miyagi -> April-7 (2011)
-* Tokyo -> March-11 (2011)
 * Fukushima -> April-17 (2013)
 * Fukushima -> April-19 (2013)
 * Hokkaido -> September-6 (2018)
 * Fukushima -> Febraury-13 (2021)
 * Noto -> January-1 (2024)

-At the beginning, are considered; depth, magnitude, prefecture, year, etc. This will allow an accurate control over data, paying attention to its integrity.

-The best is to include more and more earthquakes.
-This process will be done using a c++ software for examining each file through a command line tool.
-This allows scalability, and possibly continuos integration in a future server-type project.
+Initially depth, magnitude, main prefecture, year, among other event's properties are taken into account.

+The idea is to integrate as many earthquakes as possible since a more robust data grid is constructed leading to a more precise results.
+For this process, a software is carried out using a C++, implemented as a CMD application.
+This is an asistant that analyze data files, collecting information and building a database with SQLite.
+This allows scalability and the possibility of implemeting continuos integration if a future server-type project is consider.

 From each time-series (UD at first) we can get:
-* Mean and peak values
+* Mean and peak values.
-* Some type of pattern durgin the shaking like, decaing, attenuance, code, aparent velocity (Cx) role, surface waves presence
+* Patterns in attenuance, deacying, aparent velocity, surface waves, etc that are not that evident during the shaking.

-Other table to include is the prefecture/subprefecture-site name.
+In addition to the database, a table to include is the prefecture/subprefecture-site name as a reference.
 Each site (or station) has an specific code-name.
-Then it will be created a table containing those data for an easier querying cycle.

 |  prefecture  |  prefecture-code  |  siten  |
 |  ----  |  ----  |----